 (Image source: Wikipedia: グランクラス)

-In addition to the mentioned seating types, the E5 and H5 series trains on the Tohoku and Hokkaido Shinkansen lines and the E7 and W7 series trains on the Hokuriku and Joetsu Shinkansen lines have introduced a premium seating class known as “Gran Class” (グランクラス).
-The term “Gran” is derived from the French word “Grand,” combined with the English word “Class,” to signify a higher-class category than the Green Car.
+In addition to the aforementioned seating options, the E5 and H5 series trains on the Tohoku and Hokkaido Shinkansen lines, as well as the E7 and W7 series trains on the Hokuriku and Joetsu Shinkansen lines, have introduced a premium seating class known as “Gran Class” (グランクラス).
+The term “Gran” is derived from the French word “Grand,” combined with the English word “Class,” signifying a higher-class category than the Green Car.

-“Gran Class” offers only 18 seats per train, arranged in a 2+1 seating configuration.
-This results in larger individual areas per passenger, ensuring greater comfort.
-The seats come with essential amenities such as slippers and blankets.
-Dedicated staff provides various services, and passengers can enjoy complimentary Japanese or Western-style light meals.
-It’s like the first class of the Shinkansen.
+“Gran Class” offers only 18 seats per train, arranged in a 2+1 seating configuration, providing larger individual areas per passenger for greater comfort.
+The seats are equipped with essential amenities such as slippers and blankets.
+Dedicated staff provides various services, and passengers can enjoy complimentary Japanese or Western-style light meals, akin to first-class service on the Shinkansen.

-To choose “Gran Class” seating, you’ll need to purchase a basic fare ticket, a super express ticket, and an additional “Gran Class” ticket.
+To access “Gran Class” seating, passengers must purchase a basic fare ticket, a super express ticket, and an additional “Gran Class” ticket.

 How to Purchase Shinkansen Tickets in Japan

-Online Reservations and Ticket Purchase on JR Official Websites
+Online Shinkansen Tickets Reservations on JR Official Websites

 You can make online reservations and purchase Shinkansen tickets through dedicated Shinkansen ticket websites on various JR company’s official websites.
 When you purchase tickets online, you might sometimes find exclusive discounts on Shinkansen tickets.